-Amounts in \$000s November 30, November 30,
+Amounts in \$000s February 29, 2024 November 30, 2023

-2023 2022

 \$ \$

 FINANCIAL ASSETS, at amortized cost

-Cash and cash equivalents 17,737 5,442
+Cash and cash equivalents 6,590 17,737

-Total financial assets 17,737 5,442
+Total financial assets 6,590 17,737

 Other liabilities, at amortized cost

-Accounts payable and accrued liabilities 2,238 230
+Accounts payable and accrued liabilities 2,376 2,238

-Short-term loan - 550
+Lease liabilities 178 314

-Total financial liabilities 2,238 780
+Total financial liabilities 2,554 2,552

-The carrying values of cash and cash equivalents, accounts payable and accrued liabilities approximated their fair values because of the short-term nature of these financial instruments.
+The carrying values of cash and cash equivalents, accounts payable and accrued liabilities and lease liabilities approximated their fair values because of the short-term nature of these financial instruments.
 These financial instruments are financial assets and liabilities at amortized cost.